- Skin allergies

 The main treatment is to stop scratching the skin.
 You may have:

-You may need to use the following medicines on your skin:
+You may need to use these medicines on your skin:

 You many need to use dressings that moisturize, cover, and protect the area.
 These may be used with or without medicated creams.
 They are left in place for a week or more at a time.

-Steroids may be injected directly into the skin patches areas to reduce itching and irritation.
+Steroids may be injected directly into the skin patches to reduce itching and irritation.

 Call your health care provider if: